 Both have stunning beaches, but Antigua – as the slightly less touristy of the two islands – tends to have more isolated and secluded choices.
 It arguably has better beaches than Barbados too.

 However the infrastructure in Barbados is some of the best in the Caribbean, and it’s a very easy island to get around.
-In theory that means you can get from beach to beach, town to town, in Barbados a lot easier than in smaller Antigua.
-Buses are cheap and easy to get between resorts, which is a big plus point compared to Antigua.
+That means you can get from beach to beach, town to town, in Barbados much easier than in Antigua.
+Buses are cheap and easy to get between resorts as well, which is a big plus point compared to Antigua.
 That’s one of the reasons Barbados makes our list of five cheapest Caribbean islands.

 Beaches are Antigua’s crowning glory, with all 365 beaches on the island – one for every day of the year – accessible to the public.